GreptimeTeam/docs/docs/v0.7/en/user-guide/clients/http-api.md

 }
 ```

-For information on how the timezone affects data inserts and queries, please refer to the SQL documents in the [Write Data](../write-data/sql.md#time-zone) and [Query Data](../query-data/sql.md#time-zone) sections.
+For information on how the time zone affects data inserts and queries, please refer to the SQL documents in the [write data](../write-data/sql.md#time-zone) and [query data](../query-data/sql.md#time-zone) sections.

 ## Write data